timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

 1. install scala on mac:

+   **Don't install scala manually, Don't install scala manually, Don't install scala manually!!!**, <u>Skip this step, Skip this step, Skip this step</u>

+   Because we will use `mill` to manage scala, we don't have to install scala by ourself!!!!
+DON'T install it by yourself!!!

    `curl -fL https://github.com/VirtusLab/coursier-m1/releases/latest/download/cs-aarch64-apple-darwin.gz | gzip -d > cs && chmod +x cs && (xattr -d com.apple.quarantine cs || true) && ./cs setup`

    The above command is from [this website](https://www.scala-lang.org/download/) and it's for <u>Macbook with Apple silicon</u>.